Extrahand-Trizen/extrahand-web-app-nextjs/DOCKER_DEPLOYMENT.md

 ## Prerequisites

 - Docker installed on your machine
-- AWS CLI configured (for ECS deployment)
-- AWS ECR repository created
+- For CapRover: CapRover instance set up and accessible
-- AWS ECS cluster and service configured
+- For AWS ECS: AWS CLI configured, ECR repository created, ECS cluster and service configured

 ## Building the Docker Image